-What this technically means is that you can check a 32” suitcase that is full of beer, but you can’t have even a drop of absinth in your carry on.
+What this technically means is that you can check a 32” suitcase that is full of beer, but you can’t have even a drop of absinthe in your carry-on.
 Interesting, right?

 Duty free shops are located past the security checkpoints, so the same rules don’t really apply to nips you buy there.
 If you decide to buy liquor at the duty free shop, you’re free to get as many nips as you want, or even much larger bottles, but you have to keep the receipt.
 And they need to be kept in a sealed bag.

 Another thing to keep in mind is that you have to declare any alcohol you have upon landing.
 It doesn’t matter if it’s for personal use or a gift – if you don’t declare it, the TSA reserves the right to confiscate it.

 In addition to that, the limit for personal use for people over the age of 21 (in the US) is one liter per person.
 Anything over that, and you might be considered a commercial importer, which will trigger taxation and further inspection.